Non-stop flights to Melbourne (MEL)

 Qantas (Oneworld): year-round flights from New Delhi (DEL).

-Air India (Star Alliance): year-round flights from New Delhi (DEL).
+Air India (Star Alliance): year-round flights from Mumbai (BOM) and New Delhi (DEL).

 Non-stop flights from China to Melbourne